HanneTran/Dissertation/README.md

 1. To run the application all the information above needs to be followed.
 Ruby version needs to be 2.5.3 and Rails version 5.2.2. mySql must be installed and have a username called root with root as the password.

 2. Open the command line, redirect to the Project folder and type in "Bundle install" to install all the gems that has been used on the application.
+Then type "rails db:migrate".

 3. To run the server, type "Rails s", and open Google Chrome if, possible as this shows the video files (Firefox does not show the videos).
 Type "localhost:3000" or "http://www.localhost:3000" on the URL.